enhacudima/dynamic-extract/README.md

 ## About

-Dynamic-extract is a powerful database extract manager for PHP laravel framework with elegant view (no code at the and user).
+Dynamic-extract is a powerful database extract (Excel) manager for PHP laravel framework with elegant view (no code at the and user).
 This include great features such as:

 - Powerful, Simple, fast.
 - Robust background job processing (queues).